Yvonne Seale has been a member of the Geneseo faculty since 2016.

-Her writing has appeared in publications such as the Journal of Medieval Monastic History, Revue d’histoire ecclésiastique, and The Public Domain Review.
-Her co-edited edition of the thirteenth-century cartulary of Prémontré, co-edited with Heather Wacha, was published in 2023.
+Her writing has appeared in publications such as the Journal of Medieval Monastic History, Medieval People, Revue d’histoire ecclésiastique, and The Public Domain Review.
+Her edition of the thirteenth-century cartulary of Prémontré, co-edited with Heather Wacha, was published in 2023.
 She is presently at work on a monograph exploring the history of medieval Premonstratensian women.

 She is the recipient of the Teaching Association for Medieval Studies Teaching Award for College Educators, 2019-2020, and of the SUNY Chancellor's Award for Excellence in Teaching, 2023.

 You can follow Professor Seale on Twitter @yvonneseale or read about her latest research at her blog.
 Use the links below to learn more about her publications, or to see which classes she's teaching this semester.

 Ph.D. in History, The University of Iowa (2016)